valohai/docs/source/howto/setup/azure_hybrid.rst

     :description: How to prepare your Microsoft Azure environment for a Valohai Private Workers installation

-Preparing your Azure subscription for Valohai Worker Setup
+Preparing your Azure subscription for Valohai Hybrid Setup
 ############################################################################

 This document prepares your Microsoft Azure subscription for a Valohai private worker installation.